 It’s kind of addicting.
 A finished portrait is so nice to meet, and the kick to stop at the right time and moment.

-Is there any meaning of feeling you try to evoke through your pieces?
+Is there any meaning or feeling you try to evoke through your pieces?

 I am not creating portraits to tell a story.
 I do hope they start a story in the people who see them and like them.
-I’ll sometimes receive a message of someone with an explanation of what my portraits do to them, such a beautiful compliment.
+I’ll sometimes receive a message from someone with an explanation of what my portraits do to them, it’s such a beautiful compliment.

 What advice would you give to people who’d like to get into the art field?

 Some say art should be pain.
 But I think it should be fun.
 So always find the fun and keep doing it…